johnagl/shortlist/README.md

   - A map with a flag to locations to all jobs
   - Ability to export data into excel sheets
-  - Using LinkedIn’s API (or other search engines) to allow users to easily input what they want into various fields
+  - Using LinkedIn’s API (or other search engines) to allow users to easily input what they want into various fields -calender to view deadlines or interview dates (moving it over to interview category - get prompted to give interview date)

 ## Project Task Requirements Breakdown
   1. User dashboard (isolated/full view - 1 to start)